 For the year ended December 31, 2016 net cash used in investing activities was \$924,000.
-This was comprised of \$963,000 for capitalized engineering costs, \$1,632,000 for the purchase of property and equipment, partially offset by \$1,671,000 in proceeds from the sale of fixed assets.
+This was comprised of \$963,000 for capitalized engineering costs, \$1,632,000 for the purchase of property and equipment, and \$1,671,000 for proceeds from the sale of fixed assets.

-Cash Provided By (Used In) Financing Activities
+Cash Provided By Financing Activities

-Cash provided by (used in) financing activities consists of the borrowings and repayments under our credit facilities with our senior lender, increases in and repayments of capital lease obligations and other notes payable.
+Cash provided by financing activities consists of dividend payments, the borrowings and repayments under our credit facilities with our senior lender, and increases in and repayment of capital lease obligations and other notes payable.